 - China: drowning is the leading cause of injury death in children aged 1–14 years.

-- USA: drowning is the second leading cause of unintentional injury death in children aged 1-14 years.
+- United States: drowning is the second leading cause of unintentional injury death in children aged 1-14 years.

 Males are especially at risk of drowning, with twice the overall mortality rate of females.
 They are more likely to be hospitalized than females for non-fatal drowning.
 Studies suggest that the higher drowning rates among males are due to increased exposure to water and riskier behaviour such as swimming alone, drinking alcohol before swimming alone and boating.